Visualizing the Effects of a Changing Distance on Data Using Continuous Embeddings: Introduction

 Here, we introduce a continuous version of MDS (cMDS) by adding a smoothing penalty to the MDS cost function.
 Similar ideas have been used in the visualization of dynamic networks.
 A network is commonly represented as a graph.
 A 2D embedding of a static graph is often constructed using MDS or similar methods \citep{Kamada1989,Gansner2005}.
 In the dynamical context, where a graph is measured over time, it is important to preserve the so-called ``mental map'' when jumping from one timepoint to the next \citep{Misue1995}.
-Early work on such {\em controlled stability} was done by \citet{Boehringer1990,North1996}. \citet{Brandes1997} developed a more rigorous formulation of controlled stability based on regularization in a bayesian framework.
+Early work on such {\em controlled stability} was done by \citet{Boehringer1990,North1996}. \citet{Brandes1997} developed a more rigorous formulation of controlled stability based on regularization in a Bayesian framework.
 There have been three different approaches to the problem of preservation of the mental map: aggregation, anchoring and linking.
 In aggregation methods, the graph is aggregated into an average graph which is then visualized with a static layout algorithm \citep{Brandes2003,Moody2005}.
 Anchoring methods use auxiliary edges which connect nodes to stationary reference positions \citep{Brandes1997,Diehl2002,Frishman2008}.
 In linking, edges are created that connect instances of a single vertex over time.
 The resulting graph is then visualized using standard methods \citep{Erten2004,Erten2004b,Dwyer2006}.
 Linking has been formulated in more rigorous ways in terms of regularized cost functions \citep{Baur2008,Brandes2012a}. \citet{Xu2013} introduce an additional grouping penalty. \citet{Brandes2012a} provide a good overview on dynamic graph layout.
 Another approach to dynamic embeddings is an extension of the Hoff latent space model \citep{Sarkar2005}.
+In \emph{functional MDS} \citep{Masahiro2003}, individual solutions to the MDS problems are rotated in a secondary step to minimize the length of the curves.
+This does not allow for control of smoothness versus stress, which is true for most methods described above.

 All these approaches and contributions in the field visualize temporal developments.
 We show here that continuous embeddings can be applied to a great variety of data, going far beyond the visualization of temporal dynamics in graphs.
 In particular, the continuous variable can be used to visualize artificial dynamics.
 This makes the method very general and is especially useful in the analysis of families of distance functions and their effects on data structure.
 Continuous embeddings are thus a tool for making an informed choice of the distance metric for use in further analyses.